cmi fpe ltd Directors report

 Thanks to its geographic location, India is an ideal hub for tapping into the further development of business in South-East-Asia and is supported in this endeavour through dedicated business development resources located strategically in several of these markets.

-Furthermore, your Company plays a vital role in supporting the marketing and sale of products from the Groups innovation pipeline having reached market maturity, and which are expected to play an increasingly dominant role in the Companys future market offering, among those technologies that represent new technological standards in metals coating or in decarbonization of thermal processes in the steel production process.
-Along with a refined approach in services and after-sales, as well as a continued emphasis on its automation capabilities, your Company is well positioned in its segment.
+Furthermore, the Company plays a vital role in supporting the marketing and sale of products from the Groups innovation pipeline having reached market maturity, and which are expected to play an increasingly dominant role in the Companys future market offering, among those technologies that represent new technological standards in metals coating or in decarbonization of thermal processes in the steel production process.
+Along with a refined approach in services and aftersales, as well as a continued emphasis on its automation capabilities, the Company is well positioned in its segment.

 Material changes affecting the Company

-There have been no material changes and commitments affecting the financial position of the Company which has occurred between the end of the financial year to which the financial statements related to and date of this report.
-There has been no change in the nature of business of the Company.
+Apart from this, there have been no material changes and commitments affecting the financial position of the Company which has occurred between the end of the financial year to which the financial statements related to and date of this report.
+There has been no change in the nature of business of the Company

 DIVIDEND

-Consideringsufficiency, your Directors do not propose to transfer any amount to the General Reserve for the year under review.
+The Directors do not propose to transfer any amount to General Reserve.

 GROUP ACTIVITIES